Clinical Pharmacology for Tradjenta

 1.13 |

-* Multiple dose (steady state) unless otherwise noted # Single dose
+*Multiple dose (steady-state) unless otherwise noted

-†AUC = AUC(INF) for single-dose treatments and AUC = AUC(TAU) for multiple-dose treatments
+†AUC=AUC(INF) for single-dose treatments and AUC = AUC(TAU) for multiple-dose treatments

 **AUC=AUC(0-168) and Cmax=Emax for pharmacodynamic end points